jolars/tactile/README.md

 latticework
 ===========

-The goal of latticework is to ...
+latticework is an R package that extends `lattice` and `latticeExtra`.

 Installation
 ------------